-Costs: Students will be provided with one general Advanced level textbook and one Edexcel AS textbook based on the old specification.
+Costs: Students will be provided with one general Advanced level textbook and one older Edexcel AS textbook.
 It will be recommended that students purchase a textbook written for the new specification - they will be advised on which will be most useful.